 Looking at both sides of the coin, it is clear that even though Ethereum faces monumental challenges associated with wasted energy, competition, and security, there’s still hope to take it to new heights, given to the addition of proof-of-stake, Ethereum blockchain sharding, and other features that will be discussed in other articles.

-Let’s not underestimate the dynamic properties of Ethereum.
+Along with other crypto-currencies like Dagcoin and Ripple, the Ethereum dynamics can't be underestimated.
 It will change and should change and hopefully, the future Ethereum predictions will be much better.
 One can rest assured that the Ethereum we will be using in 5 years from now will be a much-improved version of what we’re experiencing today, making it yet again the top cryptocurrency in the future of blockchain currencies.

 For information on the best blockchain development companies of today, check out our report and stay tuned for daily updates in the mobile app industry.